Milton POST gallery

 Friday Sept 7th, 7 - 9pm

-Joe Wilson & Chanelle Collier deliberately combine the function of their studio living space with its function as an atelier and makeshift gallery through an aesthetic ordering of artworks and everyday objects within the Cité des Arts apartment.
+Joe Wilson & Chanelle Collier deliberately combined the function of their studio living space with its function as an atelier and makeshift gallery through an aesthetic ordering of artworks and everyday objects within the Cité des Arts apartment.
 This presentation is partly home décor in its significance to a sense of belonging and agency; and also, part territorialisation, where hanging flags claim the domain.
 Wilson & Collier utilise relational distinctions between art and life to think about boundaries, as border and threshold, to develop visual means that either punctuate or puncture these contextual frames.

 Cité Internationale des Arts